M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Introduction

 where $N$ is the number of samples, $\nabla \ell_i$ denotes the gradient w.r.t. the $i$th sample at the given point, and $\cdot$ is the outer product of individual gradients, which we view as column vectors.

 The empirical Fisher approximation is fairly standard, e.g.~\cite{1992-hassibi, 1998-amari, amari2016information}, and has been recognized to be useful in a variety of practical settings where exact estimation of the Hessian or of the true Fisher information matrix is not feasible.
 At the same time, there is still active research in the community on the conditions for its applicability~\cite{2014-martens, 2019-kunstner, 2020-singh, thomas2020interplay}.
 A useful property of this approximation is that it also allows to estimate the \emph{inverse} of the Hessian, which is essential in many applications.

 Specifically, the fact that the empirical Fisher can be written as a sum of rank-one matrices allows the use of the Woodbury-Sherman-Morrison inversion formula~\cite{woodbury1950inverting} to exactly compute its inverse, by recursively integrating terms corresponding to each gradient into the inverse.
 (Please see Equation~\ref{eq:woodfisher-inv} for an exact derivation.)
 This approach was independently proposed by~\cite{1992-hassibi, 1998-amari}, for pruning and optimization, respectively, where it was validated on small networks, with hundreds of weights.

 The idea was adapted to deep neural networks (DNNs) by~\cite{2020-singh}, through approximation of the inverse in \emph{small diagonal blocks}.
-The authors show improved approximation quality for the Hessian inverse relative to a simple diagonal approximation, and that this leads to competitive pruning results in terms of accuracy versus average sparsity level.
+The authors show improved approximation quality for the Hessian inverse relative to a simple diagonal approximation, and that this leads to state-of-the-art pruning results in terms of accuracy.
 Yet, this approach is limited by the block-wise approximation: for block size $B$ and dimension $d$, it requires $\Theta(Bdm)$ time to recursively build the block-wise Fisher approximation using $m$ gradients, and $\Theta(Bd)$ time and memory for computing the Inverse-Hessian-Vector-Products (IHVPs) necessary for estimating pruning statistics.
-Clearly, the ideal $B = d$ case is still intractable at scale, and generally it is still unknown whether linear-time algorithms are possible for computing IHVPs in this context.
+Clearly, the ideal $B = d$ case is still intractable at scale, and generally it is still unknown whether efficient algorithms are possible for computing IHVPs in this context.